 - Toast 1/2 cup pecans on a dry skillet, tossing frequently until golden and fragrant.
 Remove from heat and let cool.

-- Transfer the arugula to a large mixing bowl then add the remaining salad ingredients: sliced beets, feta cheese, toasted pecans, and dried cranberries.
+- Transfer the arugula to a large mixing bowl then add the remaining salad ingredients: sliced beets, cheese, toasted pecans, and dried cranberries.

 How To Make Balsamic Vinaigrette: